academe/omnipay-adyen/README.md

 On return from the 3D Secure authorisation, you will need to fetch the results from the gateway, as that is where they will be held.
-The `completeAuthorize()` methods does this, by sending the data it finds in the `POST` data of the current request.
+The `completeAuthorize()` method does this, by sending the data it finds in the `POST` data of the current request.

 ```php